Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

            gcloud deployment-manager deployments create ${INFRA_ID}-infra --config 02_infra.yaml

 25. We now need to get the Cluster IP.
 This is basically the loadbalancer IP that we created in the previous step.
-This IP is used as the Host IP addresses for the record sets that will be put into our private DNS zone.
+This IP is used as the Host IP addresses for the DNS record sets that will be put into our private DNS zone.

         export CLUSTER_IP=(`gcloud compute addresses describe ${INFRA_ID}-cluster-ip --region=${REGION} --format json | jq -r .address`)